Why we need this Guideline

 In response to this, the NEDC Steering Committee convened a Guideline Development Group (members outlined below) to produce the Management of eating disorders for people with higher weight: clinical practice guideline.
 The Guideline Development Group included academic and clinical expertise and lived experience.

 In 2022, NEDC finalised Management of eating disorders for people with higher weight: clinical practice guideline.
-The Guideline will be launched by NEDC during a one-hour live stream at 12pm AEST on 19 August 2022.
-Register for the launch here.
+To view a recording of the virtual launch of the Guideline, click here.

 The aim of this Guideline is to synthesise the current best practice approaches to management for people with an eating disorder who are at higher weight, based on the premise that every person with an eating disorder is deserving of equitable, safe, accessible, and evidence-based care regardless of their body size.
 It accords with the role and function of NEDC to bring together research evidence, clinical expertise and lived experience in national standards to improve systems of care for all Australians.